 Global Perspectives

 Global Perspectives courses in the spring quarters investigate several different global phenomena, enabling you to make comparative analyses and locate your own actions within a global context.
-These courses are 4 units and structured with faculty-led lectures (2x/week) and fellow-led sections (2x/week).
-Students placed in spring quarter in August will submit course preferences before spring enrollment opens.
+Most courses are 4 units and structured with faculty-led lectures (2x/week, 50 minutes) and fellow-led sections (2x/week, 50 minutes), but some courses are taught as 3-unit seminars meeting twice a week for 80 minutes.
+Unlike autumn and winter, most spring courses have required lectures.

 Preventing Human Extinction